bitcoin-sv/merchantapi-reference/README.md

 * a public interface for submitting and querying transactions
 * an administrator interface for managing connections to bitcoin nodes and policy quotes

-It also provides a JWT Manager to enable authenticated users to obtain special policy rates.
+It also provides a JSON Web Tokens (JWT) Manager to enable authenticated users to obtain special policy rates.

 ## Public Interface

 The public interface can be used to submit transactions and query transaction status.
 It is accessible to both authenticated and unauthenticated users, but authenticated users might get special fee rates.

-The endpoints are implemented in accordance with the BRFC mAPI Specification and are summarised below:
+The endpoints are implemented in accordance with the BRFC mAPI Specification and are summarised below.

+The possibility of using JWT means that each REST command may additionally respond with HTTP code 401, Unauthorized if any supplied JWT token is invalid.

 ### 1. Get Policy Quote